-Once a book is determined by the librarian to be lost, the parent should be provided two weeks notice of the charge for the book, as noted in Section III.
+Once a book is determined by the librarian to be lost, the parent should be provided a two week notice of the charge for the book, as noted in Section IV.
 While the full cost of the book is owed if not returned, the family may work with the librarian to see if there are options for a replacement book.

 At the point that there is a lost book that has not been re-paid, the student will be restricted to only one book to checkout until the lost book is repaid.
 If two books are lost, checkout privileges will be lost until the books are re-paid or returned.
 In addition, the other consequences of non-payment in Section V shall be applied.

 If a book that was considered lost and was paid for is then found within a reasonable period of time (usually the same school year or just after the summer), the money should be refunded if the book is then returned in good condition.

 VII.
 Consequences of a Lost or Damaged Textbook, Chromebook, Calculator, or Other Learning Device

 When a student has an LCS issued learning device that is required for a course, such as a textbook, Chromebook, or calculator, the student and family are responsible for the cost to have the learning device repaired or replaced.
 The school shall notify the parent or guardian immediately when it is known that a device has been determined to be lost or damaged.
 In some cases an optional accidental protection plan is available.